To Burst The Bottle Bubble, Fountains In Paris Now Flow With Sparkling Water

 There are already several bubbly water fountains, but new ones are being added in every arrondissement.

 I meet Celia Blauel, deputy mayor in charge of climate and water, at Paris' ornate city hall.
-Blauel says Paris already has more than a thousand public fountains, but the city wants to make some of them more exciting by providing carbonated water.
+Blauel says Paris already has more than 1,000 public fountains, but the city wants to make some of them more exciting by providing carbonated water.

 "It's the idea to make people think about water.
 The idea that it's important to protect water," she tells me.
 "And we want to push people to change their habits and just trust that water coming from a public tap is good-quality water.
 And that drinking it is like a political act – you're doing something for you, for your health, but also for the planet."

-Blauel says since Napoleonic times, Paris' drinking water has been known for it's high quality.
+Blauel says since Napoleonic times, Paris' drinking water has been known for its high quality.
 Half comes from underground wells and half from the Seine and Marne rivers.
 She says when a family of four switches from bottles to tap water, that's 12 fewer pounds of plastic waste a year.

 A fontaine petillante, as a sparkling water fountain is known in French, has just been installed in the tiny Square Eugene Varlin near the Canal St. Martin in Paris' 10th arrondissement.
 It's so new, it hasn't even been turned on yet.
-A group of young men doing pull-ups on the parallel bars nearby say it's always good to have fresh water for their workouts.
+Some young men doing pullups on the parallel bars nearby say it's always good to have fresh water for their workouts.
 Twenty-two-year-old Clement Caire says he doesn't need any convincing not to buy bottled water.

 "Tap water is better for the environment," he says.
 "There are too many bottles in the ocean and everywhere.
 It's too bad.
 Plus, I feel that Paris' tap water is protected and it's good.
 France in general has good tap water."